AppFolioOnboarding/tasks/tasks/03_save_image_link_part2.md

 __Story__:

-Now that we have an awesome form that can save images and display images after they have been saved.
-However, now would like to persist the saved images to our databse so that we do not lose our saved links when we reload the page.
+Now we have an awesome form that can save images and display images after they have been saved.
+However, now we would like to persist the saved images to our databse so that we do not lose our saved links when we reload the page.
+Since we are using React on the front end, we should use a Rails API on the backend to contact the database.

 __Acceptance criteria__:
 - [ ] The landing page shows the image link submission form.